akobaz/libkes/README.md

 Description
 -----------

 This library provides functions for solving different forms of *Kepler's equation* that are common when dealing with Orbital Dynamics or Celestial Mechanics.
 *Kepler's equation* relates the time to the position angle of a body in its orbit.
 In general, this equation cannot be solved in closed form, i.e. there is no 'simple' algebraic formula that immediately gives a solution.
 Instead, there are hundreds of different iterative methods that solve the problem in a numerical fashion.
-The aim of this library is to provide access to a well-chosen sample of them in a **simple and uniform way**.
+The aim of this library is to provide access to a well-chosen sample of solver methods in a **simple and uniform way**.

 Features